International Students

 Most international applicants will not have a Grade Point Average (GPA) that is based on the 4-point scale used in the United States.
 If this is the case for you, please enter 0.00 on the electronic application.
 GPA information is used for statistical purposes and your transcripts will clarify your academic achievement.

-• An acceptable IELTS score is bandwidth 7.
+• Minimum overall IELTS score for admission consideration is a bandwidth 7

 Financial Documentation